Settings in Edgy¶

 Edgy Settings Module¶

-All the settings are Pydantic BaseSettings objects which makes it easier to use and override when needed.
+All settings are Pydantic BaseSettings objects, making them easy to use and override.

 EDGY_SETTINGS_MODULE¶

-is found, Edgy then uses its own internal settings which are
+is not found, Edgy uses its internal default settings.

 from typing import Optional